jjaswanson4/specification-enhancements/submitted/api-details-finalization-SUP-folder/api-details-finalization-SUP-WIP.md

 ## Summary

 This SUP is focused on finalizing the technical details pertaining to our previously approved REST API, for usage between the Device and the Workload Fleet Manager.

-    - see the following [Link](https://github.com/margo/specification/issues/21) for a history on when the REST API was approved for the following functionalities
+- See the following [Link](https://github.com/margo/specification/issues/21) for a history on when the REST API was approved for the following functions:
     - Onboarding of the API Interface
     - Providing WFM with Device Capabilities information
     - Providing WFM with workload deployment status updates

 > Note: This SUP does not cover how the device receives and utilizes credentials to access application deployment components. i.e. Helm charts / OCI artifacts / Compose packages.